adamdjbrett/stakedplains-new/_posts/texts/2007-02-05-the-players.md

 date: "2007-02-05 10:46:46"
 last_modified: "2007-04-15 09:12:32"
 description: |
-  "An evolving ## Who's Who of _this_ Staked Plains/Palo Duro saga and its aftermaths."
+  "An evolving Who’s Who of _this_ Staked Plains/Palo Duro saga and its aftermaths."
 categories:
   - texts
   - character